Meet the Artist: Takashi Harada perfects tradition

 How did you ultimately decide to pursue Nihonga painting out of all the paths available to you?

 When my brother started to learn ceramics, I thought, now I want to be an artist.
 An unfortunate thing for my brother opened my path.
-In addition, while attending art college, I encountered a painting which is one of the national treasures of Japan at the Tokyo National Museum that is a few steps away from the college.
-The painting is black and white, with rough brush strokes, yet creates a very serene atmosphere.
-This screen painting is titled “Shōrin-zu byōbu” meaning the pine trees screen, and it shows several pine trees standing in fog/mist and you can barely see a mountain from afar.
-This is my favorite painting and when I saw this for the first time in person, I decided to pursue Nihonga.
+In addition, while attending art college, I encountered a painting that is one of the national treasures of Japan at the Tokyo National Museum, that is a few steps away from the college.
+The painting is black and white, with rough brush strokes, yet it creates a very serene atmosphere.
+This screen painting is titled “Shōrin-zu byōbu” meaning the pine trees screen, and it shows several pine trees standing in fog/mist, and you can barely see a mountain from afar.
+This is my favorite painting, and when I saw this for the first time in person, I decided to pursue Nihonga.

 After your formal fine arts education in Japan, when and why did you move to the U.S.?
 Tell us about the events that precipitated that decision.